promptfoo/promptfoo-docs/docs/guides/evaluate-rag.md

 It's important to evaluate these steps separately, because breaking your RAG into multiple steps makes it easier to pinpoint issues.

 There are several criteria used to evaluate RAG applications:
-- **Factuality** (also called Faithfulness): How correct are the LLM outputs
+- **Factuality** (also called Faithfulness, Grounding, or Correctness): Measures whether the LLM outputs are based on the provided context.
-- **Relevancy**: Measures how directly the answer addresses the question, typically calculated by embeddings similarity.
+- **Relevancy** (also called Helpfulness): Measures how directly the answer addresses the question, typically calculated by embeddings similarity.
 - **Custom metrics**: You know your application better than anyone else.
 Create test cases that focus on things that matter to you (examples include: whether a certain document is cited, whether the response is too long, etc.)

 This guide shows how to use promptfoo to evaluate your RAG app.
 If you're new to promptfoo, head to [Getting Started](/docs/getting-started).